 Steps to be taken to address deficiencies No deficiencies found at this time.
+Staff is exploring additional public involvement opportunities for upcoming permit cycles.

 Plans for the next reporting cycle.
 Four (4) similar involvement activities are identified for the next reporting cycle.
-The activities may include new partnerships and additional field trip days.
+The activities may include new partnerships and additional volunteer stream clean up events.
+Blacks Run Clean Up Day is planned to include an Arbor Day celebration in 2017.